intel-unesp-mcp/infieri2019-session2/README.md

 * All the source codes we will be using in this section are located in **SOURCE-DIR**.
 For more information, check the [**"getting the source files"**](#get_repo) section.

 **1.3.1** To help you recall how to compile and execute an OpenMP code, have a look at the source code `openmp.c`, located at **SOURCE-DIR**, which prints out the total number of OpenMP threads and for each fork-join branch prints out **“Hello world from thread %d"**.
-Compile the code using `icc` for the Xeon processor and for the Xeon coprocessor, using the appropriate flag `-qopenmp` to enable OpenMP.
+Compile the code using `icc` and do not forget the appropriate flag `-qopenmp` to enable OpenMP.
 Before running it, set the environment variable `OMP_NUM_THREADS` to a number N between 1 and the maximum number of threads available on the host, using the command:

 ```bash
 [SERVER]$ export OMP_NUM_THREADS=N